alonsoir/cassandra-park-twitter-scala-app/README.md

 	3) update the others main objects provided by the reference-app, ExamineAndTrain.scala and Train.scala to read from Cassandra and Mongo instances and compare the results.
 IN PROGRESS...
+		ExamineAndTrain.scala DONE
+		Train.scala Not started

+	4) Add kafka support to store jsons into a topic, create two approaches:
+		Approach 1: Receiver-based Approach, spark streaming process dies when kafka ends to send data to spark process.
+Kafka producer is pushing data to spark streaming.
+		Approach 2: Direct Approach (No Receivers), spark streaming process is pulling data from kafka topic, it never dies.

-	4) get fun in the process!
+	5) get fun in the process!

 interesting links: